lidofinance/audits/README.md

 See the [full report](L2/Starknet-2024-11-14-deployment-verification.pdf) for more details.

-### 01-2025 MixBytes stETH on Soneium Verification Report
+### 01-2025 MixBytes stETH on Soneium Verification

 The deployed contracts are verified against the [stETH on Optimism](https://docs.lido.fi/deployed-contracts/#optimism) deployment.

 See [full report](L2/stETH-on-Soneium-2025-01-MixBytes-deployment-verification.pdf) for more details.

-### 02-2025 MixBytes stETH on Unichain Verification Report
+### 02-2025 MixBytes stETH on Unichain Verification

 The deployed contracts are verified against the [stETH on Optimism](https://docs.lido.fi/deployed-contracts/#optimism) deployment.

 See [full report](L2/stETH-on-Unichain-2025-02-MixBytes-deployment-verification.pdf) for more details.

-### 04-2025 MixBytes wstETH on Lisk Verification Report
+### 04-2025 MixBytes wstETH on Lisk Verification

 The deployed contracts are verified in accordance to the [proposal](https://research.lido.fi/t/temperature-check-wsteth-deployment-to-lisk-and-ownership-acceptance-by-lido-nec/6669/5)